Consumer economy: China

 Some analysts, including an anonymous columnist at The Economist stated in 2014 and early 2015 that China was likely to become a consumer economy.
-They regarded it as the second biggest consumer.
+They regarded it as the second-biggest consumer.

 After 10 years of development in China, the growth rate of consumption level of rural residents has gradually surpassed that of urban residents.
 On the other hand, the consumption structure between the two is also slowly assimilating.

 In the end of 2021, McKinsey & Company, a global management consultancy, estimated China to be the largest consumer economy today as measured in purchasing power parity (PPP) terms.
 It projected that over the next decade, China might add more consumption than any other country and was expected to generate more than one-quarter of all global consumption growth.
 In 2022, under the influence of the COVID pandemic and the global economic slowdown, Chinese consumers in 2022 grew more cautious in spending and strengthened their intent to put their money in the bank.
 That said, McKinsey still observed resilience in China's economy, with a rise of 5.3% in the nominal disposable income per capita and a minimal consumer price inflation of 2.0%.

+India

+India's consumer economy is among the largest and fastest growing in the world, with the final consumption expenditure accounting for over two-thirds of GDP in 2025.
+A January 2019 report by the World Economic Forum and Bain & Company projected that India would become the world's third-largest consumer market by 2030, with spending rising to $6 trillion—stating that income growth in the country will transform it from a "bottom of the pyramid economy" to a middle-class one.